Updated: Dec 31, 2020

 Alvarism believes in a classical model for civic engagement, which actively aims to extirpate the emotive, irrational, and propagandistic elements of mass psychology.

 I respect the Faith & Freedom Coalition and its intentions.
-I hope they succeed in making our first amendment secure, so that Americans no longer fear expressing their faith, values, and morals in public life and governance, with respect for those of other faiths, and cooperation amongst all!
-I will gladly advocate for the Faith & Freedom Coalition, from what I have learned about them during these events.
+I hope they succeed in securing our first amendment rights, so that Americans no longer fear expressing their faith, values, and morals in public life and governance.

 I only hope that ten years from now, the entire political machinery is less influenced by the Positivity Cult, and more influenced by the enlightenment era geniuses like Montesquieu, and the 20th century vanguard of liberty – Karl Popper, Ludwig von Mises, Friedrich von Hayek, Milton Friedman, and Thomas Sowell.